Tis the season to be jolly, and it’s also the season of thinking about gift-giving.

 Whimsical items.
 These days, more than ever, we could use a little fun and silliness in our lives!
 Temporary tattoos, flying wish paper, mBerry Miracle Fruit (makes sour things taste sweet, so fun to try!), kazoo.

+Things that delight and comfort the body and the five senses.
+Just as we can use a little whimsy, we also need some comfort.
+A soft throw, potted herbs, noise-cancelling headphones.
 Items that help enthusiasts get more enjoyment out of what they already like to do.
 Great tools are such a delight.
 That might mean a better e-reader for someone who loves to read, smart speaker or better earbuds for a music-lover, a set of great knives for a cook.

 Personalized things.
 Personalizing a gift makes it seem much more thoughtful, I think.
 These days, it’s easy to order items like mugs, tote bags, scratch pads, stationery, and water bottles with a photo or saying you choose (this is one of my sister Elizabeth’s favorite gifts to give).
 Or you can order items with someone’s name or monogram.

 Items made from children’s artwork.
 I have a laminator, and I used to laminate my daughters’ art to be “place mats” for the grandparents.
 There are also many sites that will help you turn your child’s artwork into gifts.

 Items that cost nothing and take up no space!
 Help someone sign up for a library card or give a “coupon” for clutter-clearing or errand-running.

 What are some other helpful categories to consider, as we try to find thoughtful gifts for the people in our lives?
 I need suggestions!